Applications of deep learning to relativistic hydrodynamics: Introduction

-In this paper, we will apply deep learning to relativistic hydrodynamics, which is a useful tool to simulate the macroscopic evolution of relativistic systems in high energy nuclear physics and astrophysics~\cite{Landau}.
+In this paper, we will apply deep learning to relativistic hydrodynamics, which is a useful tool to simulate the macroscopic evolution of relativistic systems in high energy nuclear physics and astrophysics~\cite{landau2013course}.
 Relativistic hydrodynamics solves the transport equations of the energy momentum tensor and charge currents based on the conservation laws.
-In relativistic heavy ion collisions, it has nicely described and predicted various flow data of the quark-gluon plasma (QGP)~\cite{reviews,Heinz:2013th}, which played an important role in the discovery of the strongly coupled QGP~\cite{Gyulassy:2004zy}.
+In relativistic heavy ion collisions, it has nicely described and predicted various flow data of the quark-gluon plasma (QGP), which played an important role in the discovery of the strongly coupled QGP and its nearly perfect fluid nature~\cite{gyulassy2005new,muller2006results,huovinen2004hydrodynamical,kolb2004hydrodynamic, heinz2013collective,gale2013hydrodynamic,song2017collective,muller3233first,Song:2010mg,Schenke:2010rr,Gale:2012rq, Bernhard:2016tnd,Zhu:2016puf,Zhao:2017yhj,Bernhard:2019bmu,Everett:2020yty,Everett:2020xug}.
 However, traditional hydrodynamic simulations are time consuming.
-For example, the calculation of various flow harmonics requires $\sim$ 1000 event-by-event hydrodynamic simulations, which takes $\sim$500 and $\sim$10000 cpu hours for the typical 2+1-d and 3+1-d simulations, respectively~\cite{Heinz:2013th,Shen:2014vra}.
+For example, the calculation of various flow harmonics requires $\sim$ 1000 event-by-event hydrodynamic simulations, which takes $\sim$500 and $\sim$10000 cpu hours for the typical 2+1-d and 3+1-d simulations, respectively~\cite{heinz2013collective,gale2013hydrodynamic,song2017collective,shen2016iebe}.
 Basically, relativistic hydrodynamics translate the initial conditions to final profiles through solving a set of non-linear differential equations.
-In this work, we will explore whether the deep neural network could capture the main features of the non-linear evolution of 2+1-d hydrodynamics, and the possibilities to accelerate the related event-by-event simulations.
+In this work, we will explore whether the deep neural network could capture the main features of the non-linear evolution of 2+1-d hydrodynamics, and the possibilities to accelerate the related event-by-event simulations. {Close to this work are Bayesian emulators~\cite{Pratt:2015zsa,Everett:2020xug}, which are powerful in constraining equation of states and transport coefficients, yet are not designed to predict the whole profiles of energy density and flow velocity.}

+It is worthwhile to mention that the interdisciplinary contributions of this work are two-fold: from the physics perspective, we speed up hydrodynamic simulations times with a deep neural network, while still capturing the details for the final profiles of the expanding QGP; On the other hand from the machine learning angle, we highlight the expressive power of the {\tt stacked U-net} model, as well as its ability to approximate partial differential equation (PDE) in this particular task of relativistic hydrodynamics.

+The paper is organized as follows: In Section II, we introduce the relativistic hydrodynamics and network design.
+In Section III, we show the results obtained from the network, followed by the discussions and conclusions in Section IV.